dustsigns/lecture-demos/affine_transformations/translation2d_readme.md

 Usage
 -----

-Change the offset (see parameters below) to see the position of the letter A (white) change compared to the original letter's (semi-transparent grey).
+Change the offset (see parameters below) to see the position of the letter A (white) change compared to the original letter's (semi-transparent).
 Observe that the distance by which the letter is moved is absolute, i.e., it does not depend on the original position of the letter.
 The X and Y offsets can be changed independently of one another.

 ![Screenshot after moving the letter](../screenshots/translation2d_x20_y-30.png)